 Joanna became the first drag act on mainstream radio in Ireland in 2012 with a move to Beat 102 103 where her Ryde Report slot on Beat Breakfast was wildly popular.

-In 2013, Joanna stepped back from all stage and radio work when she was approached to appear in front of the judges on Britain’s Got Talent where she received 4 yeses from the judges.
+In 2013, Joanna stepped back from all stage and radio work when she was approached to appear on Britain’s Got Talent where she received 4 yeses from the judges.
 She narrowly missed out on the live shows.